DanielTakeshi/Paper_Notes/reinforcement_learning/Multilateral_Surgical_Pattern_Cutting_in_2D_Orthotropic_Gauze_with_Deep_Reinforcement_Learning_Policies_for_Tensioning.md

 Three major ones:

 - Simulation, 17 open/closed curves, compare with three others: (1) no tension, (2) fixed, and (3) analytic.
+  - No tension: just a single arm cutting, no tension unless we count the four ends which hold the gauze (no they don't count ;) ...) so this is *no policy* at all, right?
+I assume what happens is the robot "sees" the exact curve and the cutting trajectory follows it.
+  - Fixed: Oh, a fixed tensioning point, I see.
+We keep it fixed at one point and cut.
+  - Analytic: we can compute forces/magnitude and determine where to put tension.
+This seems like it should be the best but actually DeepRL is better ...
 - Simulation again, this time only for their algorithm but gauge noise robustness.
 - Then 4 curves on a *real* **da Vinci Research Kit (DVRK)**.
 It's supposed to be relatively complicated to use. :(